JAE-G23/Sentinel2-Roding-Water-Quality-ML/README.md

 **Feature ablation:** An additional comparison runs three separate EC models — using spatial position only, EO features only, and both combined — to isolate how much the satellite data contributes beyond a simple upstream-downstream proxy.

 **Seasonal comparison:** EC models are fitted separately on summer-only, winter-only, and combined feature sets.
-If summer features outperform winter, this confirms the EC dilution signal documented in the GEOL0024 report (lower flow → more concentrated ionic load → stronger land-cover signal).
+If summer features outperform winter, this confirms the EC dilution signal in water quality field investigation (lower flow → more concentrated ionic load → stronger land-cover signal).

 ---

-## Notebook Structure
+## 📝Notebook Structure

 The project is contained in a single Google Colab notebook with 12 cells: